x0-lf/APBD_6/README.md

-# APBD_6 – Client and Trip Management API
+# APBD_6 – Client and Trip Management API (Database First approach)

 This project is a RESTful API for managing clients and trips.
 It supports operations such as retrieving trip details, assigning clients to trips, and removing clients under certain conditions.